Bequery10/The-fate-of-shapes/README.md

-The fare of shapes is a unity game of geometric shapes.
+The fate of shapes is a unity game of geometric shapes.
 It consists of 3 levels: Speed parkour, bunny hope and survival countdown under meteors.

 Hwo to play: